His decision was to dock where - ExBulletin

 His decision was to dock where

-Jakarta, Kompas.com – Deputy Secretary General (Wasekjen) Golkar festival Princess Komaruddin said that the 7th president Joko Widodo (Jokowi) Free to determine the part he wants to dock.
+The deputy secretary general (Wasekjen) of the Golkar party, Pierri Komaruddin, stressed that former president Joko Widodo (Jokowi) was free to determine the party he wanted to dock.

-This was transmitted by the princess by responding to the news that Jokowi would become President of PSIAlthough Jokowi also joins the Golkar party.
+This was transmitted by the princess by responding to the news that Jokowi would be PSI the president of PSI, although Jokowi often joins the Golkar party.

 “So, of course, this is the decision of Mr. Jokowi and his family, if he finally wants to dock what party,” said Pierri when he was met at the Golkar DPP office, West Jakarta, Sunday (18/18/2025).